lemingshen/FedConv/README.md

 ```

 ## Notes
+- All the other datasets are available through this [link](https://connectpolyu-my.sharepoint.com/:f:/g/personal/22040929r_connect_polyu_hk/EuEuGeVyyc9PssTNHtqSBVkB1-CWuUpZCJfk-XWUwmoi5w?e=LQ2No3).
 - Feel free to modify the hyper-parameters in the `config.py`
 - The default number of clients is 10.
 - Please don't hesitate to reach out if you have any questions.